Understanding the Impact of Chemotherapy: A Case Study of Horizontal White Nails in Lymphoma Patient

 The tips of your fingernails becoming blunt like a club can also be a sign of a heart problem.
 Experts say club-shaped nails may indicate a lack of oxygen in the blood or problems with circulation.
 Both are warning signs that the heart and lungs are not functioning properly.
 In this case, blood may collect at the end of the limb, and the nail may bend to the side of the finger, giving it a club-like shape.

-If you are concerned about your nails being brittle or broken, you should check your eating habits.
+If you are concerned regarding your nails being brittle or broken, you should check your eating habits.
 If you are deficient in iron, your nails are more likely to become bumpy, cracked, peeling, or brittle.
 In this case, you should eat a balanced diet with foods rich in nutrients.

 Reporter Ji Hae-mi